kmac764/js_tutorial/README.md

-// This is my Learn Enough To Be Dangerous javaScript tutorial exercise folder
+// This is my Learn Enough to be Dangerous javaScript tutorial